Top Foodie Things to Do in Istria in December

 Holidays in the House of Batana (December 21 to January 6): Gastronomy and music program.

-Christmas Magic in Rovinj (December 1 to January 6): Christmas and New Year festivities.
+Christmas Magic in Rovinj (December): Christmas and New Year festivities.

-Rovinj’s Winter Delicacies (December 18 to January 6): Visit Rovinj’s restaurants for their special gourmet offer of dry cured meat products, prosciutto, cheese, burgers, pasta, grilled meat, kotlovina, and various desserts like crepes, waffles, and fritule.
+Rovinj’s Winter Delicacies (December): Visit Rovinj’s restaurants for their special gourmet offer of dry cured meat products, prosciutto, cheese, burgers, pasta, grilled meat, kotlovina, and various desserts like crepes, waffles, and fritule.

 New Year’s Eve in Rovinj (December 31): New year celebration.